tomio13/RDM-Desktop/docs/Usage.md

 is set by default.
 The same setting gets saved into the file as well, to ensure the program recognizes this state even when the configuraiton is changed later.

+## help
+if F1 is pressed when working with the form widget, a help window will pop up, containing every read-only field (not displayed in the form) and all doc-strings from the template to help understanding the form.

 ## Opening a recorded experiment
 The configuration file contains a field: 'use form' set true.
 This instructs